lydiastepanek/pen-loop-dot-io-archive/src/content/about/index.md

 ---

-I'm a freelance software developer based in New York.
+I'm a DevOps and Full Stack Consultant based in New York.
 I work with clients to improve their dev setup processes and implement database changes without breaking the developer experience.

 I spent the past decade as a software and DevOps engineer working on infrastructure scaling problems at places like MongoDB and Codecademy.
 In my free time, I build apps and run a cybersecurity blog that has made the front page of Hacker News multiple times.